udacity/responsive-images/README.md

-This is a repository for files used in the Udacity Responsive Images course.
+This is a repository for files used in the forthcoming Udacity Responsive Images course.

-You can view all the demos from this course at [udacity.github.io/responsive-images](http://udacity.github.io/responsive-images/).
+You can view all the examples from this course at [udacity.github.io/responsive-images](http://udacity.github.io/responsive-images/).